NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerGuidedUltraSoundCalibration/README.md

 1. Added a model node to show a sphere within the image on slicer
 2. Added a cross hair fiducial to collect the image coordinate from the center of the straw
 3. Created a loable extention to connect the python module to the C++ code
+4. Built slicer on my computer
+5. Built openCV 3.3
+6. Made the view Red view only
+7. Added inputs for ultrasound system IP address and port
+8. Added ultrasound streaming and freeze buttons
-4. Added ultrasound streaming and freezing functions
+9. Added ultrasound streaming and freezing capabilities to these buttons
+10. Next steps: to intgrate the guided portion of the algorithm

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->